daring2/jmix-menu-editor/README.md

 Let's consider that we want to change the main menu for the administrators of our application (users with the 'Full access' role).

-1. Start the application and open the 'Main menus' screen.
+1. Start the application and login as administrator.
+2. Open the 'Main menus' screen.
-2. Create a new menu (click the 'Create' button).
+3. Create a new menu (click the 'Create' button).
-3. Specify the menu properties: Name - "admin menu", Role code - "Full Access".
+4. Specify the menu properties: Name - "admin menu", Role code - "Full Access".
-4. Use the "Reset" action in the right section of the screen to load default menu items from `menu.xml`.
+5. Use the "Reset" action in the right section of the screen to load default menu items from `menu.xml`.
-5. Make some changes to the menu structure.
+6. Make some changes to the menu structure.
 For example:
     - move or reorder some items using Drag & Drop function;
     - change item captions (click the "Edit" button and change the "Caption key" property);
     - remove some items;
-6. Save the changes and close the menu editor.
+7. Save the changes and close the menu editor.
-7. Click the "Apply" button to apply the changes.
+8. Click the "Apply" button to apply the changes.

 You will see that the main menu has reloaded and contains the changes made earlier.